belle2/basf2/online_book/prerequisites/git.rst

    https://gitlab.desy.de/belle2/software/training/b2-git-training-space-2/-/merge_requests/new?merge_request%5Bsource_branch%5D=<your new branch>

-to open a PR.
-That's exactly what we want to do!
+to open a MR. That's exactly what we want to do!

 .. admonition:: Exercise
    :class: exercise stacked

-   Create a PR and add the StarterKit organizer as a reviewer.
+   Create a MR and add the StarterKit organizer as a reviewer.

 .. admonition:: Solution
    :class: solution toggle